nf806893-debug/marginalia/README.md

 - Visual themes
 - Layout density

-### Info
-Click ℹ️ to view app credits and information

 ---

 ## 🧠 Design Decisions

 ### Why no framework?
 Vanilla JavaScript ensures minimal overhead, faster load times, and maximum compatibility.
-The app is intentionally lightweight.

 ### Why Open-Meteo?
-No API key requirement means zero friction for users.
-The API is reliable, well-documented, and respects privacy.
+No API key requirement means zero friction for users — just open and use.

 ### The "marginalia" concept
-Weather tracking is personal — you collect places that matter to you.
-The sidebar is called "marginalia" because saved cities are like annotations in a book: unique, intimate, and meaningful.
+Weather tracking is personal.
+The sidebar is called "marginalia" because saved cities are like handwritten annotations in the margins of a book: unique, intimate, and meaningful.

-### Typography choices
+### Typography
-- **Literata**: A serif with personality — used for city names and headers to evoke editorial warmth
+- **Literata**: Serif with personality — evokes editorial warmth
-- **Inter**: Clean, readable sans-serif — perfect for data display and UI elements
+- **Inter**: Clean, readable sans-serif — perfect for data display

 ---

 ## 🌐 Browser Support

-Should work on all modern browsers.
+Works on all modern browsers (Chrome, Firefox, Safari, Edge).

----

-## 🐛 Known Issues

-None currently.
-If you find a bug, please [open an issue](https://github.com/yourusername/atmosphere-weather/issues)!

 ---